greydays/acesforhire/readme.md

 #Questions:

 - Header Nav - add links for logged in?
 PHP for auth state?
+A: Make modules for both states

 - Edits for confirmed res - individual inputs? drop form? pop-up?

-- Resend password or forgot login form?
+A: individual inputs

 - Greg to do code review?
+A: email greg

+##Fixes

+fix buttons, now that non-bootstrap styling is gone.

+fix button col with media query for 100% width on mobile.

+search bar fixed width

+center column, not in-line formatting

+change first and second columns to list items

+add margin-top to first two columns.